Overview of exchange

 • International Reporting Standard.
 This standard is used for listing equity securities of companies that are seeking access to international capital markets, as the provisions governing the accounting principles are designed to satisfy the expectations of global investors.

 • Swiss Reporting Standard.
-This standard, which is suitable for companies that wish to address a local shareholder base, allows the application of domestic accounting standards (Swiss GAAP FER).
+This standard is suitable for companies that wish to address a local shareholder base and allows the application of domestic accounting standards (Swiss GAAP FER).

 • Standard for Investment Companies.
-This standard caters to companies whose main purpose is investing in other companies to earn dividend/interest income and to obtain capital gains.
-Investment companies do not perform a commercial activity in the literal sense.
+This standard caters to companies whose main purpose is investing in other companies to earn passive income and to obtain capital gains.
+Investment companies generally do not perform commercial operations other than administrating their holdings.

 • Standard for Real Estate Companies.
 A company qualifies as a real estate company (and is thus listed according to this standard) if it continually draws at least two thirds of its revenues from real estate-related activities.

 • Standard Sparks.
-The Sparks standard was designed to accommodate the needs and specialities of small and medium enterprises (SMEs) with a market capitalization of less than CHF500 million (approximately US$581.25 million).
-The listing requirements for the Sparks segment are alleviated in terms of capital, free float and track record.
+The Sparks standard was designed to accommodate the needs and specialities of small and medium enterprises (SMEs) with a market capitalization of less than CHF500 million (approximately US$630.82 million).
+The listing requirements for the Sparks segment are lighter in terms of capital, free float and track record.
 However, there are no alleviations or simplifications of the rules governing the prospectus, supervision and reporting.

 • Standard for SPACs.
 A SPAC (special purpose acquisition company) can be listed without a track record, but has to meet additional corporate governance and transparency requirements.
 Only Swiss companies are admitted to the standard for SPACs.